swe-sp22/Bug-Tracker/docs/software_process.md

 - Implement the database schema based on the designed class diagram in phase 1 ✅

-- Create models relationships
+- Create models relationships ✅

-- Setup the react project wireframes
+- Setup the react project wireframes ✅

-- Create generic react components if present i.e (for CRUD operations)
+- Create generic react components if present i.e (for CRUD operations) ✅

 Analysis 1

 - Review each other designs ✅

-- Review Class diagram after creating the database
+- Review Class diagram after creating the database ✅

 #### Phase 2 3/5/2022 ~ 8/5/2022

 Design 2

-- Modifications upon evolving new details in requirements
+- Modifications upon evolving new details in requirements ✅

-- Choose a primary design scheme for the UI i.e (color palette, button styles, ..etc)
+- Choose a primary design scheme for the UI i.e (color palette, button styles, ..etc) ✅

 Implement 2 (**Issues details are added upon reaching this phase**)

 - \[Backend] User roles and Authentication ✅

-- \[Frontend] Registration and Login Pages with backend integration
+- \[Frontend] Registration and Login Pages with backend integration  ✅

-- \[Testing] Authentication
+- \[Testing] Authentication ✅

-- \[Backend] CRUD Staff members
+- \[Backend] CRUD Staff members ✅

-- \[Frontend] CRUD Staff members with backend integration
+- \[Frontend] CRUD Staff members with backend integration ✅

-- \[Testing] CRUD staff members
+- \[Testing] CRUD staff members ✅

-- \[Backend] CRUD Projects
+- \[Backend] CRUD Projects ✅

-- \[Frontend] CRUD Projects with backend integration
+- \[Frontend] CRUD Projects with backend integration ✅

-- \[Testing] CRUD Projects
+- \[Testing] CRUD Projects ✅

 Analysis 2

-- Review each other code
+- Review each other code ✅

-- Testing all implemented features in this phase
+- Testing all implemented features in this phase ✅

-- Requirements Verification and validation
+- Requirements Verification and validation ✅

 #### Phase 3 8/5/2022 ~ 13/5/2022

 Design 3

-- Modifications upon evolving new details in requirements
+- Modifications upon evolving new details in requirements ✅

 Implement 3

-- \[Backend] CRUD Bugs
+- \[Backend] CRUD Bugs ✅

-- \[Frontend] CRUD Bugs with backend integration
+- \[Frontend] CRUD Bugs with backend integration ✅

-- \[Testing] CRUD Bugs
+- \[Testing] CRUD Bugs ✅

 Analysis

-- Review All integrated code
+- Review All integrated code ✅

-- Extract new functions needed to be implemented in both backend and frontend.
+- Extract new functions needed to be implemented in both backend and frontend. ✅

 #### Phase 4 13/5/2022 ~ 18/5/2022

 Design 4

-- Modifications upon evolving new details in requirements
+- Modifications upon evolving new details in requirements ✅

-- Refine the class diagram
+- Refine the class diagram ✅

-- Refine application components architecture
+- Refine application components architecture ✅

 Implement 4

-- \[Testing] Test evolved remaining functions
+- \[Testing] Test evolved remaining functions ✅

-- \[Backend] Implement the remaining functions reviewed from phase 3
+- \[Backend] Implement the remaining functions reviewed from phase 3 ✅

-- \[Frontend] Integrate all remaining functions with backend
+- \[Frontend] Integrate all remaining functions with backend✅

 Analysis 4

-- Review Code
+- Review Code ✅

-- Review Class diagram
+- Review Class diagram ✅

 #### Phase 5 18/5/2022 ~ 20/5/2022

 Implement 5

-- \[Testing] Release testing (Test the whole integrated system)
+- \[Testing] Release testing (Test the whole integrated system) ✅

-- Fix all bugs
+- Fix all bugs ✅

 #### Submission Phase 20/5/2022 ~ 22/5/2022

 - Prepare a presentation video to show work and discuss analysis and design

 - Final report